Sledmine/censhine/README.md

 Run a command like this setting a path to your original shader files, it will create a **build** folder where we can start compiling our new shaders:
 ```
-luajit src/lua/extractCEShaders.lua $HALO_CE_PATH/shaders/EffectCollection_ps_2_0.enc --decrypt --preparebuild
+./extract.sh $HALO_CE_PATH/shaders/EffectCollection_ps_2_0.enc --decrypt --preparebuild
 ```

-Now just run `./shaders.sh` in the root folder of this project and that's it, a shaders file usually named `EffectCollection_ps_2_0.enc` will be dropped in under the **dist** folder.
+Now just run `./build.sh` in the root folder of this project and that's it, a shaders file usually named `EffectCollection_ps_2_0.enc` will be dropped under the **dist** folder.

 # Thanks to
-- [JerryBrick](https://github.com/JerryBrick) - Composer tools creator, tools for decrypting and encrypting shaders **(show some love to Jerry, he is leaving the modding scene)**
+- [MangoFizz](https://github.com/MangoFizz) - Composer tools creator, tools for decrypting and encrypting shaders.
 - [MrChromed](https://www.youtube.com/c/MrChromed) - Halo CE Shaders veteran, providing support for validating shaders fixes
 - [MarkMcFuzz](https://youtube.com/channel/UCa2MHGKv8KZFBBkkFzNBgkA) - Another Halo CE Shaders veteran, support and validation
 - [Mata](https://youtube.com/channel/UCa2MHGKv8KZFBBkkFzNBgkA) - 3D expert, probably the igniter of this